etclark3/final_report/README.md

 # Description:

 # Initial Hypotheses:
-and/or questions you have of the data, ideas
+Customers at Telco are leaving due to unsatisfactory services that are provided

 # Initial Questions:

-Are certain groups (age, gender, etc.) of customers unsatisfied with our service?
+- Are certain groups (age, gender, etc.) of customers unsatisfied with our service?

-Do we offer products/services(internet types) that do not meet expectations?
+- Do we offer products/services(internet types) that do not meet expectations?

-Are we charging too much?

-Do we lack customer support?
+- Do we lack customer support?

-Do we need to put more focus on the types of contracts we offer for customers?
+- Do we need to put more focus on the types of contracts we offer for customers?

 # Data Dictionary: